 Step 4.
 Itemize and Cost Out Your Photography Business

 As part of any business plan, you must assess your startup costs.
-The highest costs of any photography company falls on the equipment.
+The highest costs of any photography company fall on the equipment.
 Fortunately, the cost of technology has dropped dramatically over the past three decades.

 How Much Does It Cost to Start a Photography Business?